GowthamVitalDevAILabs/Vital-LLM-Chat-Navigator/README.md

 ## ✨ Features

 ### 🎯 Core Functionality
-- 🔐 **User Authentication** - Secure sign-up/sign-in with email and Google OAuth
+- 🔐 **Username-Based Authentication** - Secure sign-up/sign-in with username and password
 - 👤 **Personal Data Management** - Each user has their own private collection of links
 - 🔍 **Advanced Search & Filtering** - Search across name, model, description, and tags with real-time results
 - 🏷️ **Category-based Organization** - Dynamic category filtering and organization